Small claims process

-- proceed by abandoning any amount due over £3,000 (this will be expressly noted)
+- abandon any amount due over £5,000 (this will be expressly noted)

 - issue a civil bill in the County Court for a full hearing (up to £30,000)

-The Civil Processing Centre, which is located in Laganside Courts, 45 Oxford Street Belfast, processes all cases initially, but if a case is disputed it is then transferred to the office that is specified within the original application for hearing.
+The Civil Processing Centre, in Laganside Courts, processes all cases at the start but if a case is disputed it is then transferred to the office that is within the original application for hearing.

 There are two types of small claim: